Vehicle registration plates of Bangladesh

 In Bangladesh, the Bangladesh Road Transport Authority (BRTA) issues vehicle registration plates for motor vehicles.
 The vehicle registration plates in Bangladesh use the Bengali alphabet and Bengali numerals.
-The current version of vehicle registration plates started in 1973.
+They are produced by Bangladesh Machine Tools Factory, located in Gazipur.
+The current version of vehicle registration plates started in 1973, and the current digital number plates have been in use since 2012.
 The international vehicle registration code for Bangladesh is BD.